541013515/ChatGPT-Copier/README.md

 ## English

-ChatGPT_copier is a browser extension for Chrome that allows you to do something useful.
+ChatGPT Copier is a browser extension for Chrome that allows you to do something useful.
 Here are some of the things it can do:

 - It can copy every ChatGPT reply.

 ### Installation

-To install ChatGPT_copier:
+To install ChatGPT Copier:

 1. Clone this repository to your local machine.
 2. Open Google Chrome and go to `chrome://extensions/`.